10 Of The Best Things To Do in Wimbledon – A Local’s Guide

-As a local, things I love most about Wimbledon include its Sunday market, walking through picturesque Cannizaro park (or the woods and wilderness of Wimbledon Common, grabbing a coffee from The Windmill along the way), people watching from the Al Fresco terrace at the Dog & Fox pub, taking the kids to see a show at the Polka theatre – and letting them splash in the fountains in Wimbledon Park playground.
-You’re spoilt for choice with upmarket shops, independent boutiques, fancy delicatessen and a charming bookshop all in the village, and for bargain lovers there are four charity shops.
+As a local, things I love most about Wimbledon include its Sunday market, walking through picturesque Cannizaro Park (and the woods and wilderness of Wimbledon Common, grabbing a coffee from The Windmill along the way), people watching from the Al Fresco terrace at the Dog & Fox pub, taking the kids to see a show at the Polka theatre – and letting them splash in the fountains in Wimbledon Park playground.
+You’re spoilt for choice with upmarket Wimbledon shops, independent boutiques, fancy delicatessens and a charming bookshop all in the village, and for bargain lovers there are several charity shops.

 If you’re new in town, visiting or hosting a visitor, here are my top suggestions:

-A beautifully ornate Edwardian theatre in the heart of the town, Wimbledon’s theatre has a huge audience capacity, holding 1,670 seats across three different levels, and since its opening in 1910 has hosted a wide range of stars across the ages, from famous music hall musicians like Gracie Fields, to composers like Ivor Novello.
+A beautifully ornate Edwardian theatre in the heart of the town, Wimbledon’s theatre has a huge audience capacity, holding 1,670 seats across three different levels, and since its opening in 1910 has hosted a wide range of stars across the ages.
+They frequently show big hit shows, and host world-famous comedians too.

 7 Wimbledon Lawn Tennis Museum